-Provisional students take 4 courses (12 scr) in the MPH program.
-Preferably, all 4 courses will be courses, but 1 major specific course is also allowed.
+Provisional students take 4 courses (12 credits) in the MSOH program.
 No electives may be taken.
 Students must attain a B or better in each of these courses to be admitted as a regular status student.
 Any student not attaining a B or better in these 4 courses could be dismissed from the program.